livharrison/dockering-pw/README.md

 - Voila!
 To shut it down, you can Cmd-C in your terminal, or hit the container's stop button in the Docker desktop GUI application.
 - For sample PW:
    - Login in with u: __admin__ p: __password234__.
    - There's just one group on the sample database - Food.
 You should be able to see all three pages, titled 'Home', 'Recipes', and 'Vegetables'.
 Recipes has a link to a PDF recipe book.
 Vegetables has photos and descriptions of five vegetables.
-If you set up the `uploads` volume correctly, you should be able to view all the images and donwload the PDF.
+If you set up the `uploads` volume correctly, you should be able to view all the images and download the PDF.